BRGM/ComPASS/doc/installation_v5.rst

 """"""""""""""""""""""""""""""

-If you need details about the installation step, you can run *compass* in verbose mode using the :code:`-vvv` flag, just running:
+If you need details about the installation step, you can run *compass* in verbose mode using the :code:`--verbose` flag, just running:

 .. code-block:: bash